mangdangroboticsclub/MiniPupperDocs/docs/guide/QuickStartGuide.rst

 * The battery is charged via USB, see picture for USB socket, and can also be charged while attached to the Mini Pupper body.

-※ LED light: Green means there is enough power, and Red means you need to charge it.
+NOTE: LED light **GREEN** means there is enough power, and **RED** means you need to charge it.

-※ We recommend 5V/1A adapter, if you use 5V/2A adapter, the battery IC will change it to 1A.
+NOTE: We recommend 5V/1A adapter, if you use 5V/2A adapter, the battery IC will change it to 1A.
 It needs about 1 hour to charge 80% and the light will become green, and an additional 1 hour to 100%, anyway, you can use it when the light becomes green.

 .. image:: ../_static/100.jpg
     :align: center